How to cut fabric straight

 In the image below you can see that this blue fabric from which I was going to make a skirt is not cut straight.
 When I tried to fold my fabric selvage to selvage, before cutting pattern pieces from it, there was a bubble in the fold at the bottom.
 But after cutting fabric straight I was able to fold it properly.

 1. Find out if your fabric is woven, knitted, or non-woven

 Differences between the three types of fabric result from how the manufacturers produce them.

-Woven fabric is made of many threads that run vertically and horizontally in crisscross pattern.
-Woven fabrics are usually not stretchy and keep their shape unless the threads themselves are stretch, for example some woven fabrics may have elastane threads, then they become a little stretchy.
+Woven fabric is made of many threads that run vertically and horizontally in a crisscross pattern.
+Woven fabrics are usually not stretchy and keep their shape unless the threads themselves are stretch, for example, some woven fabrics may have elastane threads, then they become a little stretchy.